Sustainable Rossmoor’s recent successes and activities include:

 - Passage of AB 634, a state law that makes it easier for condo and coop owners to install solar panels;

-- The GRF solar array, scheduled for completion in 2018, will provide 2/3’s of the power for Rossmoor’s common buildings;
+- The GRF solar array, will provide 2/3’s of the power for Rossmoor’s common buildings;

 - Film Night, a monthly series in Peacock Hall featuring a variety of stories and documentaries focused on sustainability;

-- Earth Day/Week celebrations, featuring demonstrations, presentations, and films focused on taking better care of our fragile planet;
+- Earth Day/Month celebrations, featuring demonstrations, presentations, and films focused on taking better care of our fragile planet;

 - The Trash Talk Committee, which is sponsoring a pilot project for recycling organic waste (composting);